jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 postgres=#\q
 vagrant@precise32:/vagrant$
 -------------------------------------------------------------------------------
-If you cannot connect to the database with "psql -U postgres," or experience errors when running initialize_instance.py, check that the pg_hba.conf file has the correct settings applied.
+If you cannot connect to the database with "psql -U postgres," check that the pg_hba.conf file has the correct settings applied.

 On Ubuntu 12.04 LTS, pg_hba.conf is at /etc/postgresql/9.1/main/pg_hba.conf.
 Open it in the nano text editor with sudo (root) privileges: